Rita Ora Suffers Wardrobe Malfunction As Dress Blows Up To Expose Bare Backside

 Rita Ora hit the red carpet as she attended the Cartier Precious Cargo Party in Sydney, Australia this week.
 However, the singer seemingly wasn’t expecting a big gust of wind.

-According to a Nov.
-29 report by Daily Mail, Rita Ora was spotted at the event wearing a see-through nude-colored dress, which hung down to her feet, and bounced with light ruffles at the end.
+According to a November 29 report by the Daily Mail, Rita Ora was spotted at the event wearing a see-through nude-colored dress — one which hung down to her feet, and bounced with light ruffles at the end.
 However, a gust of wind picked up the dress while Rita was walking the red carpet at the event, and led to an unfortunate wardrobe malfunction.

 In the paparazzi photos, Ora is seen walking through the event as her dress blows back and exposes her bare backside to the cameras.
-Although Rita often shows some major skin in revealing outfits at events and on social media, it seems that she wasn’t expecting to bare her backside in the loose fitting frock.
+Although Rita often shows some major skin in revealing outfits at events and on social media, it seems that she wasn’t expecting to reveal her posterior in the loose fitting frock.

 While at the party, Rita wore her platinum blonde hair parted down the middle and styled in loose, natural-looking waves.
 She wore her signature dark eye makeup and a nude lip.
 The singer also donned large hoop earrings, a gold bracelet, and tan heels to complete her look.

 As previously reported by the Inquisitr, Rita Ora has been very busy as of late.
-The singer has performed at the Victoria’s Secret Fashion Show, taking the stage with famous models such as Gigi and Bella Hadid, Kendall Jenner, Behati Prinsloo, and more, and also belted out one of her songs during the People’s Choice Awards earlier this month.
+The singer has performed at the Victoria’s Secret Fashion Show, taking the stage with famous models such as Gigi and Bella Hadid, Kendall Jenner, Behati Prinsloo, and more — and also belted out one of her songs during the People’s Choice Awards earlier this month.

 View this post on Instagram